apache/sling-org-apache-sling-resourceaccesssecurity/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-This bundle provides in implementation of the ResourceAccessSecurity
+This bundle provides an implementation of the [`ResourceAccessSecurity` service](https://sling.apache.org/documentation/bundles/resource-access-security.html).